bharatreddy/bharatreddy.github.io/_posts/2015-01-20-sql-pandas-part1.md

 # select the required cols
 ratGrpMax = ratGrpMax[ [ 'title', 'max_stars' ] ].sort( 'title' )
 print ratGrpMax
-{% endhighlight %}

                      title  max_stars
 5                   Avatar          5
 4                     E.T.
 3
 0       Gone with the Wind          4
 3  Raiders of the Lost Ark          4
 1               Snow White          5
 2       The Sound of Music          3

 [6 rows x 2 columns]

+{% endhighlight %}

-## Question-8 : For each movie, return the title and the 'rating spread', that
-is, the difference between highest and lowest ratings given to that movie.
+## Question-8 : For each movie, return the title and the 'rating spread', that is, the difference between highest and lowest ratings given to that movie.
 Sort by rating spread from highest to lowest, then by movie title.

 ### Solution using SQL.

-**In [9]:**

-{% highlight python %}
+{% highlight ipy %}
-#SQL query
+In [9]: #SQL query
 qry = """
         SELECT mv.title, tab.rat_spread FROM Movie mv
         INNER JOIN